Happy Home for the Handicapped is a family of over 100 kids.

 When our teams go to Happy Home they spend the majority of the time with the children.
 We help by assisting in the day-to-day operations of the home by getting the kids ready for school, cooking and serving meals, cleaning the property, helping with home-based education, playing games, physical and speech therapy, VBS and taking the kids on amazing adventures.
 There are often projects that need to be done around the property like building Betsy (cow) a new barn, fixing ceiling holes (the monkeys break the roof tiles) and building trenches so the monsoon season doesn’t flood the property…which has happened more than once.

-Teams usually go for 2 weeks and will see different parts of the country, wash Elephants, ride in rickshaws, smell the smells of India and experience what it means to wake up each morning with such purpose, loving kids that avoided the gutters of Karnataka because of Happy Home and their faithfulness to care for those in need.
+Teams usually go for 2 weeks and will see different parts of the country, wash Elephants, ride in rickshaws, smell the smells of India and experience what it means to wake up each morning with such purpose, loving kids that avoided the gutters because of Happy Home and their faithfulness to care for those in need.